oflisback/nvim-config-switcher/README.md

 - Make an alias such as:
 alias vim="~/path/to/this/repo/launch.lua"

-- Place the respective init.lua entrypoint under each such dir under subdir nvim, so it'll be e.g. chris/nvim/init.lua.
+- Place the respective init.lua entrypoint under each such dir under subpath nvim, so it'll be e.g. chris/nvim/init.lua.

 Now you should be able to easily switch which nvim config that will be used the next time you launch vim via the rofi menu.

+## Limitations

+Configurations are assumed to bootstrap via an init.lua file.

+I'd be surprised if any of this would work on e.g. Nintendo Switch or Microsoft Windows